LorenzoVianello95/RehabWeekWorkshop/README.md

 $$\large F = - D_{vis} \dot{\theta} \text{ for } \dot{\theta} \leq 0 \wedge \theta \leq 0 $$

-Now save the script and go back on the terminal.
+Now save the script (```sh ctrl + s```) and go back on the terminal.
-In a second terminal (lower one) if you use your up-arrow you should find the following command line:
+In a second terminal (bottom one) if you use your up-arrow you should find and run the following command line:

 ```sh
 roslaunch multi_robot_interaction multi_m1_real.launch
 ```

-At this point on the GUI should appear on the left an additional node : "**multi_robot_interaction_$TEAMNAME**".
+At this point an additional node should appear on GUI : "**multi_robot_interaction_$TEAMNAME**".
-If you don't see press **Refresh**.
+If you don't see this on the GUI, press **Refresh**.
-Pay attention to select your own team name.
+Again, pay attention to select your own team name.
 The following interface should open:

 ![Screenshot of the GUI.](imgs_readme/GUIMultiplot.png)

+### Visualize implemented forces

-Before testing the actual forces on the robot check on the plots the results of that forces:
+For safety, before physically testing the actual commanded forces on the robot, check the plots on the right to see what forces you've computed based on the joint configuration of your robot:
-**If you implemented the friction correctly you you see some peaks of desired interaction force when you move the robot toward down direction.
+**If you implemented the viscosity correctly, you you see some peaks of desired interaction force when you move the robot downward.
-These peaks should appear only after the robot goes over the middle point ($\large \theta=0$) and their amplitude should be proportional to the velocity you are moving the robot.**
+These peaks should appear only after the robot passes below the middle point ($\large \theta=0$); the amplitude of the forces should be proportional to the velocity you are moving the robot.**

-If All these are true we are ready to test the effect of that force on the robot.
+If all these are true, we are ready to physically test the result these commanded forces on the robot.
-Otherwise ```sh ctrl + c``` on the lower terminal and comeback to the code.
+Otherwise ```sh ctrl + c``` on the bottom terminal and modify your code in Visual Studio to the code.

 On the GUI select "Task1WaterViscousity(1)" in the "interaction_mode" scroll bar menu.